-Don’t put it off any longer, because you could be having the best riding experience of your life right now!
+Don’t put it off any longer, because with an e-bike you could be having the best riding experience of your life right now!

 We guide you through the process of buying the best electric mountain bikes, from explaining what they do and don’t do, through to recommending key bikes.

 An electric mountain bike has a battery and an electric motor.
 The motor only works when you are pedalling, as a ‘power assist’.
 The motor stops assisting once speeds of 25 kph (15.5 mph) are reached.

 Our favourite e-bikes of the moment.
 Full reviews below.